Clocking & Sync

 In Dante Controller go to the Clock Status tab.

-Check the Preferred Master and Enable Sync To External checkboxes for the console's Dante Expander.
+Check the Preferred Leader and Enable Sync To External checkboxes for the console's Dante Expander.

-Ensure that Preferred Master and Sync to External are unchecked for all other devices on the network.
+Ensure that Preferred Leader and Sync to External are unchecked for all other devices on the network.

-The console's internal clock is now the Clock Master of the Dante network.
-The console's Dante Expander module is clocking from the console's internal clock, and all other devices on the network are clocking from the Dante Expander.
+The console's internal clock is now the Leader Clock of the Dante network.
+The console's Dante Expander module is clocking from the console's internal clock, and all other devices on the network are following the clock from the Dante Expander.

-Due to Dante's clock election process, any device subsequently connecting to the network which is also set to Preferred Master and has a lower MAC address than the console will be elevated to network Clock Master.
+Due to Dante's clock election process, any device subsequently connecting to the network which is also set to Preferred Leader and has a lower MAC address than the console will be elevated to network Leader Clock.

 In this scenario the console and Dante network clocks will no longer be in sync and could cause loss of audio.
 SSL therefore recommends that this configuration is not used as it does not offer network clock redundancy.